awlondon/043D8W89H-G3HE8HT/rebar-platform/README.md

 ## Getting Started

-Install dependencies with npm (recommended) to take advantage of the workspace setup:
+Install dependencies with pnpm (recommended) to take advantage of the workspace setup:

 ```bash
 pnpm install